kachkaev/traefik/docs/configuration/tracing.md

     #
     samplingType = "const"

-    # SamplingParam Param is a value passed to the sampler.
+    # Sampling Param is a value passed to the sampler.
     # Valid values for Param field are:
     #   - for "const" sampler, 0 or 1 for always false/true respectively
     #   - for "probabilistic" sampler, a probability between 0 and 1